-- Good practice in achieving full rent collection and a clear and concise default practice that ensures non-payments of rent are consistently and effectively identified, followed up and resolved - II.
+- I. Good practice in achieving full rent collection and a clear and concise default practice that ensures non-payments of rent are consistently and effectively identified, followed up and resolved - II.
 Tenants are adequately informed of the rent review and details of any rental changes during their tenancies - III.
 Tenants understand their rights and responsibilities to paying rent and notifying of any changes - IV.
 Tenants have knowledge of where they can obtain (name of orgs) policies and procedures in relation to rental management - V. Details of support services are provided for tenants to help them sustain their tenancies - VI.
 Ensure tenants understand their right and process to appeal any decision - VII.
 Treat all information received from tenants as confidential and records are kept secure and protected. - VIII.
 Ensure that all standards with regards to rent setting and reviewing are met according to AHO policies, SEARMS policies and other legislative requirements - IX.
-Ensure there are sufficient systems for monitoring compliance with the AHO policies, (name of orgs) policies and relevant legislation circumstances change.
+Ensure there are sufficient systems for monitoring compliance with the AHO policies, (name of orgs) policies and relevant legislation

-Housing Officer Assess eligibility and calculate rents within policy and procedures reviewed no less than once every six months
+Housing Officer Assess eligibility and calculate rents within policy and procedures Review rents on a six monthly schedule or when tenants circumstances change.
+Service Delivery Manager Monitor consistent application of the policy, ensuring all tenants are reviewed no less than once every six months